-I think you need to focus on what makes you hold on in your transitioning.
+I think you need to focus on what makes you hold on in your transition.
 Social pressure can be so oppressive.
 To make people forget about my hair, I focused on my clothes and makeup.

 My hairdresser advised me to use a blue shampoo during the transition, “Silver from L’Oréal” but it dried my scalp.
 So I stopped.

 I kept going to her salon to refresh the haircut and have hair care routines like masks, essential oils and massages… it was fun staying only one hour in the salon instead of three and spending so much less money.